phramusca/flatpak-https-handler/README.md

 ### Propose the `.deb` for download

-The simplest path is to create a [GitHub release](https://github.com/phramusca/phramusca.github.io/releases), attach the `flatpak-https-handler_1.0_all.deb` file (built from the script under `packages/`), then add the download link to the repository README or the wiki.
+The simplest path is to create a [GitHub release](https://github.com/phramusca/phramusca.github.io/releases), attach the `flatpak-https-handler_1.0_all.deb` file (built by `build-flatpak-https-handler.sh`), then add the download link to the repository README or the wiki.

 ## Alternative: install from the command line